Matt Aaron

 Executive Director, Autism Connection of PA

-Breakout Session: Police Interactions at the Intersection of Race and Disability: Common Concerns and Strategies for Increasing Success
+Breakout Session: How to Stay Safe: Police Interactions at the Intersection of Race and Disability

 Lu Randall has a master’s degree in rehabilitation counseling from Wright State University, and a Bachelor of Science in Art Education, concentrations in Art Therapy and Creative Studies from SUNY College at Buffalo.
 Early in her career she worked with people who had moderate to severe physical disabilities and traumatic brain injuries directing an adult day center.
 She landed solidly in the autism world in 1994 as a mobile therapist in the Pennsylvania Wraparound system.
 Working in family homes and community settings informed her practice and helped develop her practical knowledge base related to autism spectrum disorders and family living.
 With colleagues she co-founded the Spectrum Charter School in Monroeville, PA, educating high school students in community-based, real work, nontraditional instruction addressing PA state standards and their IEP goals.
 Ms. Randall was a key player in the design of the Pittsburgh International Airport Sensory Room, a one-million dollar, award-winning project designed to facilitate air travel for people with neurological disabilities of all ages and ability levels.
 She has led the Autism Connection of PA since 2010, and speaks extensively on all areas of autism life, including education, employment, healthcare, victims’ services, jail and prison advocacy, and law enforcement officer continuing education.
 She is a member of the Office of Developmental Programs Information Sharing and Advisory Committee, the Pennsylvania Commission on Crime and Delinquency Victim Services Advisory Council, the Allegheny County Autism in the Courts Workgroup, the PA Provider Oversight subcommittee, and the Advisory Board of the Carnegie Museum of Natural History.